 Operational Risk.
 The Fund is exposed to operational risks arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
-The Fund and its investment adviser, Invesco Capital Management LLC (the "Adviser"), seek to reduce these operational risks through controls and procedures.
+The Fund and the Adviser seek to reduce these operational risks through controls and procedures.
 However, these measures do not address every possible risk and may be inadequate to address these risks.